Before reading this please note you can listen to some of the music I create by using the player on the right.

 So, do you want a US style federation of Europe, and if so is it possible?
 Do you believe in the Universalist ideology fully, would one Europe, with no borders and legislated by a barely democratic, highly influenced by corporations, powerful, unelected commission and weak parliament work for you?
 Would a common police force and army make you feel more secure?
 Is this the way things are really going?
 How far along the Universalist / Federalist path is the EU likely to go?

 In some ways we have already handed over parts of our sovereignty when it comes to organisations such as NATO and the United Nations, so in what way is it different to acquiesce it to the EU?
-Maybe the answer is connected with how the lack of sovereignty is experienced.
+Primarily we have a Veto in Nato and the UN, whereas our veto is being eroded away in many areas of law in the EU and replaced with qualified majority voting.
+Maybe the answer is also connected with how the lack of sovereignty is experienced.
 NATO and the UN deal mainly with foreign affairs but the EU is increasingly involved with our daily lives, for instance, how many times a month the recycling waste is collected, or whether trading standards can help us, or how long should a guarantee on a product last.
 There are lots of good and bad rules that come from the EU, but if you don’t like them you’re going to have an even harder time getting them changed than you would UK ones.
 I’ve had experience of getting laws changed through lobbying, or just meeting with a local MP, it can happen, but let’s face it, most people don’t think they have a say in national let alone International politics.
 Most of the time EU politics is an enigma, both in terms of the process through which laws come about and the laws themselves.
 It’s as if the laws belonged to another world.
 This dislocation is partly what has brought about the referendum in the first place and what’s behind so much of the confusion that’s underpinning the debate.